19 Fun Things to Do in Roma Norte, Mexico City

 Browse this gallery of exquisite antique and contemporary pieces for the home.
 Even if you don't plan to buy, it's fun to look.

 Contramar may be in every single Mexico City guide, but once you taste their tuna tostada you'll see it's not just all hype.
-As one of the best seafood restaurants in the city, make your reservation a month in advance.
+As one of the best seafood restaurants in the city, make your reservation a month in advance, or show up around 5 PM to try to snag a table.

-14. Switch up Mexican cuisine with neapolitan-style pizza at Pizza Felix
+15. Switch up Mexican cuisine with Neapolitan-style pizza at Pizza Felix

 Pizza Felix